School of Mathematics and Statistics

 6. Numerical methods in geophysical fluid dynamics.

-Potential funding is available immediately to exceptional candidates via a UK EPSRC doctoral training grant on a first come, first served basis, with an anticipated start date prior to January 2014.
-Applications are also invited on an ongoing basis for PhD positions anticipated to begin in September 2014.
+Potential funding is available to exceptional candidates via UK EPSRC doctoral training grants.
+Applications are also invited on an ongoing basis for PhD positions.

-Informal enquiries are welcome to David Dritschel (email@example.com) or Richard Scott (firstname.lastname@example.org).
+Informal enquiries are welcome to any current member of the group.
 Formal applications should be made to the University of St Andrews via the electronic application form available at http://www.st-andrews.ac.uk/admissions/pg/.